barichd/brailleorch/borframework.md

 The "other-dynamics" tag in Musicxml should be considered as standard dynamic marks.
 For other tags with "other" prefix (such as "other-articulation", "other-direction"), we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#7-4).

+There are no special indication for string and position numbers.
+They are written as Roman numbers in print, and the transcriber should determine which kind they belong to, and modify them manually.
+So we only need to allow string/position/fret signs (including doubling and extending line) to be accepted in BMML as braille music objects.
+Octave mark is needed after a position sign.

 When dealing with MusicXML exported from Dolet plugin for Sibelius, the "Doletsibelius unknown symbol index" and other unrecognized items are very useful.
 For example, for symbols, we can read Sibelius' Manuscript Language Reference and get index numbers of all symbols listed in the Symbols gallery.
 When there are symbols unable to be exported, Dolet will give a line with symbol index.
 We can use this number to  convert the symbol into braille.
 When no braille equivalence is available, we can still give the English name of the symbol in the [feature defining function](#7-5) for users to create their own equivalence.
 We should store  all the English symbol names in our software, in case some non-English Sibelius put other languages in the "other-direction" field below the index line.
 Many of these translations are not as accurate as their original English version.

 Hidden objects in Musicxml may be useful in braille, for example, a hidden note may be used to indicate  the destination of a glissando line.
-We can add a prefix to indicate this, e.g., dots 2-6,3, which is used for the end destination of a slanted line.
+We can add a prefix to indicate this, e.g., dots 26,3, which is used for the end destination of a slanted line.

 According to rules in Music Braille Code 2015, metronome marks during the music may be enclosed in music parenthesis to avoid misreading.
 In ensemble music, we can move the mark above the braille system if it appears at the very beginning.
 This may be done manually using specified  context menu, and the parens will be removed automatically.

+In Musicxml 3.1, tremolo-type has an "unmeasured" value.
+In braille, it can be transcribed as 32nd (quick music) or 64th tremolo (slow music).
+We should wait for the example to see what we can do.

 In bar-over-bar, line-over-line and BrailleOrch formats, we must let the software smartly detect how many bars it can fit on one line according to the current page settings.
 Especially in bar-over-bar and BrailleOrch, the amount of bars is also determined by other parts in the same braille   system.